 This season, in his fourth year since graduating from high school, he won three batting titles in the minor leagues.

-Naoki Arizono was drafted second overall by Hokkaido Nippon-Ham Fighters in 2021.
-This season, his fourth year since graduating from high school, he has made rapid progress in the minor leagues, winning three batting titles in Eastern League: leading hitter, most Home Run, and highest on-base percentage.
-This is the first time in six years that a farm team player has achieved a batting average of .300 and 15 or more home run simultaneously, an impressive feat that only six players have achieved in the past 10 years, including Yasutaka Shiomi (Tokyo Yakult) and Hotaka Yamakawa (then with Saitama Seibu Lions).
-This time, we'll explore Arizono's batting development through minor league data.
+He was selected in the second round of the 2021 draft by Hokkaido Nippon-Ham.
+Naoki Arizono The player, in his fourth year since graduating from high school, has dramatically improved his performance in the minor leagues this season, winning three batting titles in Eastern League League: batting hitter, most Home Run, and highest on-base percentage.
+Achieving a batting average of .300 and more than 15 home run runs simultaneously is the first time in six years that a player has done so in the entire farm league, and even looking at the last 10 years, only Yasutaka Shiomi (Tokyo Yakult) has done so.
+Hotaka Yamakawa It was an impressive achievement, accomplished by only six players (then with the Saitama Seibu Lions).
+This time, we'll explore the growth of Arizono's batting using data from the minor leagues.

 His contact ability, which was an issue when he first joined the team, has improved.